 For AY 2010-11, the faculty, through their WAGE representatives, took on written communication as the general education assessment topic (Appendix 4.11).
-Specifically the WAGE group examined goals 1.2 and 2.0 of the assessment plan for general education (See General Education Assessment Plan, p.
-2).
+Specifically the WAGE group examined goals 1.2 and 2.0 of the assessment plan for general education.
 These goals covered writing skills broadly across the curriculum, and the effectiveness of our new Writing in the Disciplines (WID) requirement.
 While WID courses and programs are relatively new, it was important to benchmark student learning at this date and to prepare to make adjustments as necessary.